Kawiyaaa/File-encrypter-decrypter/README.md

 Every .exe that I provide in this repository are compiled python script using pyinstaller

+If your anti-virus software detect it as a virus, it isn't, it may be detected as one becuase it read the binary data of a file and build a new one from this binary data, if you don't want to take any risk, check the code of the script and build the .exe by yourslef for poratble usage

 # How to use the GUI version of the python script ? :